qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 11_ Functional Languages.md

 * : state list * decision = ([0; 2; 3; 1; 3; 2; 0], Accept)
   ■
-## 3CHECK YOUR UNDERSTANDING

-#### 12. Why does OCaml provide separate arithmetic operators for integer and
+3**CHECK YOUR UNDERSTANDING** 12.
+Why does OCaml provide separate arithmetic operators for integer and ﬂoating-point values?

-ﬂoating-point values?

-#### 13. Explain the difference between physical and structural equality of values in
+## 13. Explain the difference between* physical* and* structural* equality of values in OCaml.

-OCaml.

-#### 14. How do lists in OCaml differ from those of Lisp and Scheme?

-* Identify the values that OCaml treats as* mutable*.
+## 14. How do lists in OCaml differ from those of Lisp and Scheme?
+15. Identify the values that OCaml treats as* mutable*.

 * List three contexts in which OCaml performs* pattern matching*.
   17. Explain the difference between* tuples* and* records* in OCaml.
 How does an